SiteBeez/wordpress-wp2grav-markdown-exporter/README.md

 ## Description

 Ready to move to [Grav - A Modern Flat-File CMS](getgrav.org)?

 This plugin allows you to export your posts, pages, authors, tags and categories into a markdown file based content structure for getgrav.org

+The exporter creates a folder structure using the slugs of Wordpress - so you will keep your Urls!

+Depending on your Wordpress installation (theme, add-ons) you will need to add some custom code loaded before the export process and review & edit the generated file set.

+### Supported content types and meta data

+Currently following content types are supported

+- pages
+- posts
+- authors

+Following meta data is supported:

+- publish data
+- published status
+- authors
+- categories
+- tags

+To add more content types start with the `export()` function in `/wp-content/plugins/wp2grav/includes/wp2grav-admin.class.php` to see how to add more types.

+### Images, Links

+Urls of images and links are not touched by the export process.
+So all references will be kept like they are in Wordpress and converted into markdown.

+**Images:** You might either move the wordpress `uploads` directory into the root of your grav installation or manually move all referenced media files into a location of your choice and use the search & replace function of your IDE change the references.

+**Links**: You might need to use the search & replace function of your IDE to fix the link urls in the exported content files.

+### Export location
 The export will be stored in

 	/wp-content/uploads/wp2grav/export

-using the slug structure of Wordpress - so you will keep your Urls!
+### qTranslate support

-The multilanguage addons **qtranslate** and **qtranslate slug** are supported to export into the getgrav.org multilanguage file format keeping language specific slugs.
+The multi-language add-ons **qtranslate** and **qtranslate slug** are supported to export into the getgrav.org multi-language file format keeping language specific slugs.

-Depending on your Wordpress installation you will need to review and edit the generated fileset.
+### Note

-Consider this plugin as "good enough to do the job".
+Consider this plugin as "good enough to do the job", but not more ;)

 ## Installation

-Upload the WP2Grav plugin to your site and activate it.
+Upload the WP2Grav plugin to your site into

+	wp-content/plugins/

+and activate it through the Wordpress Administration.

 ## Configuration